quickjkee/eff-diff-edit/README.md

   After downloading put them in ```/pretrained``` folder

-* _Download datasets_ (this part can be skipped if you have your own training, please see the second section for details)
+* _Download datasets_ (this part can be skipped if you have your own training set, please see the second section for details)
    * For CelebA-HQ and AFHQ-Dog you can use the following code:
   ```
   # CelebA-HQ 256x256